pirpyn/jira-quick-info/README.md

 # Changelog

-## [0.0.2] 2024-07-21
+## [0.0.3] 2024-08-07
-- Added total number of attachments and comments on tooltip
+- Download thumbnail to render them in the tooltip
-- Renderer a mockup with issue ISSUE-1234
+- Added a command to erase the thumbnails from the disk